BUSINESS SALE AGREEMENT

 The purchase price payable by the Buyer to the Seller for the Business is £750,000.00 (the "Purchase Price"), exclusive of VAT (if any).

-Price allocation: The parties agree the following apportionment of the Purchase Price (for tax and SDLT purposes): Goodwill £500,000; plant and equipment £150,000; stock £75,000; IP £25,000.
+Price allocation: The parties agree the following apportionment of the Purchase Price (for tax, capital allowances and SDLT purposes, and as a true reflection of the parties' commercial intent): Goodwill £500,000; plant and equipment £150,000; stock £75,000; IP £25,000.

 VAT — Transfer of a Going Concern (TOGC): The parties intend that the sale of the Business should be treated as neither a supply of goods nor a supply of services for VAT purposes, being the transfer of a going concern within the meaning of section 49 of the Value Added Tax Act 1994 and article 5 of the Value Added Tax (Special Provisions) Order 1995.
-The Buyer warrants that: (i) it is, or will be immediately before Completion, a taxable person duly registered for VAT; (ii) it intends to use the Assets in carrying on the same kind of business as the Seller; and (iii) it has made any necessary option to tax under paragraph 2 Schedule 10 VATA 1994 in respect of any land transferred.
+The Buyer warrants that: (i) it is, or will be immediately before Completion, a taxable person duly registered for VAT; (ii) it intends to use the Assets in carrying on the same kind of business as the Seller; and (iii) it has made any necessary option to tax under paragraph 2 Schedule 10 VATA 1994 in respect of any land transferred and has notified HMRC accordingly.

 The stock of the Business shall be subject to a physical stock count and valuation at cost (or net realisable value if lower) jointly carried out by the parties (or their nominated stocktakers) on the Completion Date.
 The agreed stock value shall be paid by the Buyer as an adjustment to the Purchase Price within five (5) Business Days of agreement.
+Any dispute shall be referred to an independent expert (acting as expert and not arbitrator) appointed by agreement or, failing agreement, by the President of the Institute of Chartered Accountants in England and Wales on the application of either party.

 The sale of the Business constitutes a "relevant transfer" within the meaning of regulation 3 of the Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE").
 On the Completion Date, the contracts of employment of all persons employed in the Business immediately before Completion shall, by operation of regulation 4 TUPE, transfer from the Seller to the Buyer on their existing terms and conditions (save for occupational pension rights within the meaning of regulation 10).

 Information and consultation (reg 13): The Seller and Buyer each warrant that they have complied, and will continue to comply, with their obligations to inform and (where legally required) consult with appropriate representatives of any affected employees.
+The 1 July 2024 amendments permit direct consultation where the Seller has fewer than 50 employees or fewer than 10 employees transfer and no recognised representatives exist.

 Mutual indemnities: The Seller indemnifies the Buyer against any liability (including claims under regs 4-7 TUPE, unfair dismissal, unlawful deduction of wages, redundancy pay and discrimination) arising out of any act, omission or event on or before the Completion Date.
 The Buyer indemnifies the Seller against any such liability arising after the Completion Date.